Canada's Liberals try to boost share of important immigrant vote

 Under the Conservatives, who took power in 2006, Canada changed the immigration system to focus more on attracting skilled workers from abroad while slashing back programs that allowed family reunification.

-Critics of the previous system said allowing in elderly relatives unnecessarily strained the healthcare and social security systems.
+Critics of the previous system said allowing in elderly relatives put an unfair burden on the healthcare and social security systems.

 Trudeau said the Liberals would make the system more compassionate by doubling the number of applications allowed for parents and grandparents to 10,000 each year.